Skip Maine state header navigation

 • Attorney General, Secretary of State, Treasurer of State and State Auditor

-• Commissioners, treasurers, district attorneys, registers of deeds, registers of probate and budget committee members of any county
+• Commissioners, treasurers, district attorneys, sheriffs, registers of deeds, registers of probate and budget committee members of any county

 • Municipal officers, clerks, treasurers, assessors and budget committee members of municipal governments

-• Officials of school units and school boards
+• Officials of school administrative units

-• Officials of regional or other political subdivisions, including officials of water districts, sanitary districts, hospital districts, transit districts or regional transportation districts.
+• Officials of regional or other political subdivisions, including officials of water districts, sanitary districts, hospital districts, transit districts or regional transportation districts

 What does the training include?